 - Peel and cut the carrot into 2 inch pieces.
 Peel and quarter the onion.
 Cut the stem off the jalapeños and cut lengthwise.
 In a food processor add the carrot, onion, garlic and pepper.
 Pulse until almost a paste.

-- To the Instant Pot add the vegetable paste, 3 cups of water, ground beef, chili powders, cumin, paprika, salt, sugar, Mexican oregano, black pepper and vinegar.
-Stir to mix and break up the ground beef (See Note 2).
+- To the Instant Pot add the vegetable paste, 3 cups of water, ground beef, chili powders, cumin, paprika, salt, sugar, Mexican oregano and black pepper.
+Stir to mix and break up the ground beef (See Note 3).

-- Serve this over hamburgers, hotdogs, French fries, tator tots, or baked potatoes.
+- Spoon over hamburgers, hotdogs, French fries, tator tots, or baked potatoes.
 I also like to have diced onions, mustard and dill pickles alongside.

 - I get a 80/20 ground beef, If you can find it at your market, or ask the butcher, use a "chili grind" ground beef, it's finer consistency than regular ground beef and perfect for this.